uwe-app/website/site/docs/reference/helpers/menu.md

 {{{{~/raw}}}}
 ```

-Iterate all the pages in a folder upto the maximum folder depth:
+Iterate all the pages in a specific folder upto the maximum folder depth:

 ```handlebars
 {{{{raw~}}}}